-It is said that many years ago, a family left Ceará fleeing the drought and lost its members along the way, leaving only the girl Maria Alves, 14 years old, who died in the shade of a tree in Pedro II.
+It is said that many years ago, a family left Ceará fleeing the drought and lost its members along the way, leaving only the 14-year-old girl Maria Alves, who died in the shade of a tree in Pedro II.

-Since then, the girl has several devotees who have built a chapel in her honor.
+Since then, the girl has several devotees who have erected a chapel in her honour.

 9. Ecotourism and sports

-Pedro II has several trails and side roads that are used for sports such as rallies, enduros and racing competitions in the middle of cerrado, caatinga and Atlantic forest vegetation.
-There are also several waterfalls that, in addition to bathing, are used for activities such as rappelling.
+Pedro II has several trails and side roads that are used for sports such as rallies, enduros and racing competitions amidst the vegetation of cerrado, caatinga and Atlantic forest.
+There are also several waterfalls that, in addition to bathing, are used for practices such as abseiling.

-Among them stand out the Salto Liso waterfall, 26 meters high and with cold water – visitable from February to July; and the Urubu Rei Waterfall, with difficult access and a 76-meter waterfall.
+Among them, the Salto Liso Waterfall stands out, with 26 metres high and cold water – visitable from February to July; and the Cachoeira do Urubu Rei, with difficult access and a waterfall of 76 metres.

-It is a contemplation point located at an altitude of 729 meters above sea level and offers a magnificent view of the valleys, divided between Pedro II and the municipalities of Piracuruca, São João da Fronteira and Domingos Mourão.
+It is a point of contemplation located at an altitude of 729 metres from mean sea level and offers a magnificent view of the valleys, divided between Pedro II and the municipalities of Piracuruca, São João da Fronteira and Domingos Mourão.

-One of the most visited spots in the city, the lookout installed in the Screamer's Hill offers an incredible view for those who arrive.
+One of the most visited spots in the city, the viewpoint installed on the Morro do Gritador offers an incredible view for those who arrive.

-The curious name, according to locals, came about because a long time ago, the inhabitants of villages on the top of the hill had only one way of communicating with those who lived on the bottom: shouting.
+The curious name, according to locals, arose because long ago the inhabitants of villages at the top of the hill had only one way to communicate with those who lived at the bottom: By shouting.

-It is located 14 kilometers north of the city center with access via a paved road and has infrastructure to receive tourists during festivals and festivals in the city.
+It is 14 kilometres north of the municipality’s headquarters with access by paved road and has infrastructure for receiving tourists during festivals and parties in the city.

-Leaving Teresina, take the BR 343 towards the Federal Highway Police station in the city of Piripiri, turn right and follow the BR 404 for about 50 kilometers to the entrance portal.
-It is also possible to come from Ceará, via Crateús, on the same BR 404.
+Leaving Teresina, take BR 343 to the Federal Highway Police station in the city of Piripiri, turn right and follow BR 404 for about 50 kilometres to the entrance portal.
+It is also possible to come from Ceará, through Crateús, on the same BR 404.

 Northeast Tourism Guide